jimtrung/jimtrung/README.md

 - 🌱 I’m currently learning **Golang**

-- 👨‍💻 All of my projects are available at [https://github.com/jimtrung?tab=repositories](https://github.com/jimtrung?tab=repositories)
+- 👨‍💻 All of my projects are available at: [https://github.com/jimtrung?tab=repositories](https://github.com/jimtrung?tab=repositories)

 - 📫 How to reach me: **nguyenhaitrung737@gmail.com**